apeinot/java/report.md

 The code we tested did only consists of the constructs mentioned above.
 The code did not contain ternary operators.

-To see the differences, we can run `git diff master..coverage src/main src/test`

 ### Evaluation